lynkfox/schoolExampleCode/README.md

 ## Java Programing I

 A First Level java programing course.
-Assumes only basic understanding of programing concepts, put pushes more into depth as time goes on.
+Assumes only basic understanding of programing concepts, but pushes more into depth as time goes on.

-* See Doc files in each folder for more information on the paramters of the assignment.
+* See Doc file in the main folder for more details about each lab assignment.

 ## Lab 1
  * A - Console: Making use of Scanner for input
  * B - Console: Generic Splash Screen